-In the Data Quality Assessment process, either a data quality report is generated at regular intervals or a continuous recording of the data quality score may be produced and then stored in a database.
-The latter strategy would help in tracking data quality over time.
+The Data Quality Assessment process, can either produce a data quality report at regular intervals or a continuous recording of the quality scores.
+Such scores, stored in a database, would help in tracking data quality over time.

-At Amethix we dedicate a large part of the typical machine learning pipeline to assessing data quality.
-Our monitoring strategy takes place during the early phases of the pipeline, such as data collection, cleaning and transformation and is propaedeutic to subsequent phases like data integration and model design.
-This not only encourages data scientists to consider exclusively high-quality data for their models but also speeds up both the development and debugging of the entire machine learning pipeline.
-As a matter of fact, the data scientists following our strategy know exactly what needs to be improved when a model is not performing as expected.
+At Amethix we dedicate a large part of our time to assessing data quality.
+We adopt a continuous approach: from the early stages, data collection, cleaning and transformation up to data integration and model design, we monitor data closely.
+This ‘whole pipeline‘ approach speeds up the development and debugging of our models and ensures top performance.
+The data scientists following our strategy know exactly what to improve when a model is not performing as expected.

-It comes without saying that the real value of data is connected to how much support it provides to the decision processes of an organisation.
-It is a must for any enterprise aiming to adopt artificial intelligence for their processes, to implement a data governance framework that monitors and improves the quality of their data.
+Of course, the real value of data lies in the support it gives to the decision processes of an organisation.
+Any enterprise aiming to adopt artificial intelligence for their processes should implement a data governance framework to ensure the quality of their data.

 It is essential to deal with data governance for your organisation.
 Because good data always leads to great decisions.